laraform/laraform/.github/ISSUE_TEMPLATE/1_bugs.md

 -->

 * [ ] Able to reproduce the behaviour outside of your code, the problem is isolated to Laraform.
-* [ ] Provided all the required dependencies to reproduce the bug (eg. form, component, model, migration).
+* [ ] Provided all the required dependencies to reproduce the bug (eg. form, component, model, migration - all with full class).
 * [ ] Your issue isn't already filed.
 * [ ] You filled in the entire issue template.